modesttree/Projeny/README.md

 ## <a id="file-server-release-source"></a>File Server Release Source

 If you want to share Projeny releases over the network, you can do so by declaring a file server release source.
 First, you have to host a static web site that simply contains a flat list of `.unitypackage` files.
-Then you need to run

-File Server release sources can be
+Then you need to run `PrjUpdateReleaseManifest [directory]` with the path to the directory you want to scan (or simply `.` for current directory).
+This will result in a file being created in this same directory called `ProjenyReleaseManifest.txt`

-File Server release sources are declared within one of your `Projeny.yaml` config files as follows:
+Then you can declare your release source in one of your `Projeny.yaml` as follows:

     ReleaseSources:
         - FileServer:
             ManifestUrl: 'http://mysharedserver/ProjenyReleaseManifest.txt'

-The `ManifestUrl` should resolve to a text file that is generated

-### 1. Local Folders

-### 2. File Server (LAN or remote)

 ## <a id="faq"></a>Frequently Asked Questions